maximecb/noisecraft/README.md

 # NoiseCraft

-**NOTE: NoiseCraft is a work in progress, and we are looking for contributors to help build and debug it!**
+**NoiseCraft is a work in progress, and we are looking for contributors to help build and debug it**

 NoiseCraft is an open source, browser-based visual programming language and platform for sound synthesis and music making that runs your a web browser, with the goal of creating